 Paul Virzi, host of the The Virzi Effect Podcast, has been a guest and is frequently mentioned on the Bill Burr Monday Morning Podcast.
 Virzi was also part of Bill Burr Presents: The All In Comedy Tour with Joe Bartnick and Jason Lawhead, and he recently toured with Bill Burr, performing in sold out theaters all across Canada.

 Talking with Virzi about comedy was both inspiring and entertaining.
 Virzi opens up to share stories of his dark and troubled past, along with the obstacles he overcame throughout his journey.
 He also talks about his first time on stage and takes us all the way to opening for Bill Burr at Carnegie Hall, and everything else in between.
 And most importantly, Virzi shares his knowledge and wisdom with some good ol’ fashioned shop talk, giving advice for other comics.
 Paul Virzi learned from the best, and it’s time we learn from him.
-He is recording his debut album this Halloween weekend in Indianapolis at Morty’s Comedy Joint.

 On the podcast you mentioned how you had a troubled childhood.
 What kinds of things did you go through?